 What is the cancellation policy?

-We know these are uncertain times for everyone, so if you show symptoms or your travel plans are disrupted, you can cancel or postpone your course and accommodation with no penalty (however if you cancel your English course, your course deposit is non-refundable).
+We know these are uncertain times for everyone, so if you show symptoms or your travel plans are disrupted, you can postpone your course and accommodation with no penalty (however if you cancel your English course, your course deposit is non-refundable).

 Please note we cannot take any responsibility for any additional costs incurred (for example, your flights) so we highly recommend you take out full insurance to cover this.